The J-invariant over splitting fields of Tits algebras: Introduction

 Chow motives were introduced by Grothendieck, and since then they became a fundamental tool for investigating the structure of algebraic varieties.
 The study of Chow motives and motivic decompositions has several outstanding applications to other topics.
 For example, Voevodsky's proof of the Milnor conjecture relied on Rost's computation of the motivic decomposition of a Pfister quadric.
 In \cite{Ka10} Karpenko established the relation between the motivic decomposition and the canonical dimension of a projective homogeneous variety, which allowed to compute the canonical dimension in many cases.

 In \cite{PSZ} Petrov, Semenov, and Zainoulline investigated the structure of the motives of generically split projective homogeneous varieties and introduced a new invariant of an algebraic group $G$, called the {\it $J$-invariant}.
-In the case of quadratic forms an equivalent invariant was introduced previously by Vishik in \cite{Vi05}.
-The $J$-invariant is a discrete invariant which encodes the motivic decomposition of the variety of Borel subgroups in $G$.
-The $J$-invariant of $G$ consists of several non-negative integer components $(j_1, ..., j_r)$ with degrees $1\leq d_1\leq \dots \leq d_r $.
+In the case of quadratic forms the $J$-invariant was introduced previously by Vishik in \cite{Vi05}.
+For a fixed prime number $p$ the $J$-invariant of $G$ modulo $p$ is a discrete invariant consisting of several non-negative integer components $(j_1, ..., j_r)$ with degrees $1\leq d_1\leq \dots \leq d_r $.
 The integers $r$ and $d_1, \dots d_r$ depend only on the type of $G$ and are known for all types (see table \cite[\S 4.13]{PSZ}).
+The $J$-invariant encodes the motivic decomposition of the variety $X$ of Borel subgroups in $G$.
+More precisely, it turns out that the Chow motive of $X$ with coefficients in $\F_p$ decomposes into a direct sum of Tate twists of an indecomposable motive $\mathcal{R}_p(G)$ and the Poincar\'e polynomial of $\mathcal{R}_p(G)$ over a splitting field of $G$ equals

 The $J$-invariant proved to be an important tool for solving several long-standing problems.
 For example, it plays an important role in the progress on the Kaplansky problem about possible values of the $u$-invariant, see \cite{Vi07} .
-Another example is the proof of a conjecture of Serre about groups of type $E_8$ and its finite subgroups, where the $J$-invariant plays a crucial role (see \cite{GS10} and \cite{Sem}).
-More recently, Petrov and Semenov generalized the $J$-invariant for groups of inner type to arbitrary oriented cohomology theories in the sense of Levine--Morel \cite{LM} satisfying some axioms (see \cite{PS21}).
+Another example is the proof of a conjecture of Serre about groups of type $\mathrm{E}_8$ and its finite subgroups, where the $J$-invariant plays a crucial role (see \cite{GS10} and \cite{Sem}).
+More recently, Petrov and Semenov generalized the $J$-invariant for groups of inner type to arbitrary oriented cohomology theories in the sense of Levine-Morel \cite{LM} satisfying some axioms (see \cite{PS21}).

-Let $(A,\sigma)$ be a central simple algebra with orthogonal involution and trivial discriminant.
+Let $(A,\sigma)$ be a central simple algebra of even degree $2n$, endowed with an involution of orthogonal type and trivial discriminant.
 Let $G= \PGO^+(A,\sigma)$ be the connected component of the automorphism group of $(A, \sigma)$.
-The group $G$ is adjoint of type $D_n$.
-Let $J(G) = (j_1, ..., j_r)$.
+The group $G$ is adjoint of type $\mathrm{D}_n$.
+Denote by $J(G) = (j_1, ..., j_r)$ the $J$-invariant of $G$ modulo $p=2$.
 It is known that the first component $j_1$ is zero if the algebra $A$ is split.
-In particular, $j_1$ becomes zero over the function field of the Severi-Brauer variety of $A$, which is a generic splitting field of $A$.
+In particular, $j_1$ becomes zero over the function field $F_A$ of the Severi-Brauer variety of $A$, which is a generic splitting field of $A$.

-In \cite{QSZ} Qu\'eguiner-Mathieu, Semenov and Zainoulline stated a conjecture that the remaining components does not change after generic splitting of $A$.
+In \cite{QSZ} Qu\'eguiner-Mathieu, Semenov and Zainoulline stated a conjecture that the remaining components do not change after generic splitting of $A$.